kairosity/rest-api-blog/README.md

 # Site Wide:
 - Fully responsive navbar with 3 links.
-- Search field - not currently hooked up to anything.
+- Search form successfully queries the blog posts for keywords and returns the results ordered by most recent first.
 - Fully responsive dummy footer replete with social media & 3 sets of other dummy links.

-## Landing Page:
+## Landing Page Features:
-- Header and page intro with content hinting down to..
+- A header and page intro with content hinting.
-- Full list of blog articles sorted by date (most recent first).
+- The full list of blog articles sorted by date (most recent first).
-- (Will paginate)
 - Each article "card" links to the actual article page.
 - Article thumbnails are responsive & look good on all screens.

-## Blog Article Page:
+## Blog Article Page Features:
-- Header with health-related inspirational quote.
+- A header with a rotating health-related inspirational quote.
-- Blog Article Title, author, author's photo & date published laid out in a clean minimalist design in keeping with the theme of the site.
+- The blog post itself including: Title, author, author's photo, post photo, date published and content.
+All laid out in a clean minimalist design in keeping with the tone of the site.
-- Add comment form above the comments for good UX.
+- The add comment form sits above the comments themselves for good UX.
-- Comments displayed in a single column, most recent listed first.
+- Comments are displayed in a single column, most recent listed first.
 - Adding comments is fully functional.
 - Replying & deleting comments is not functional.

 ## Back-End
+- The index page fetches blog listings successfully from the JSON-Server API.
+- The blog post page fetches a single blog post from the JSON-SERVER API.
+- The add comment form fetches a POST request from the JSON-SERVER API.
 - The site is connected successfully to MongoDB
-- User registration works and is validated by Joi.
+- User registration works, the user data is validated by Joi, the user password is hashed using bcrypt and users are saved to a User object in Mongo.

 <br>

 # Future Potential Functionality
+- Pagination of the index page blog listings.
-- Users can register & login & a session is started when they do the latter.
+- Registered users can login & a session is started when they do.
 - Only logged in users can comment.
 - Users can delete and edit their own comments.
-- There is an admin login.
+- There is also an admin login.
 - Admins can create new blog posts.
 - Admins can edit & delete blog posts.